janjaap/convert-svg-to-tsx/README.md

 Found # files.
 Continue?
 (Y/n) Y
 How many files do you want to convert? [#] #
 Replace all references in import statements?
-(Y/n) Y Remove all source files?
+(Y/n) Y Remove all source files afterwards?
 (Y/n) Y
+Run `eslint --fix`?
+(Y/n) Y
+Run `prettier --write`?
+(Y/n) Y
 ```

-After entering the requested input, the script will parse all found files, replace
+After entering the requested input, the script will parse all found files,
-references to the original files (if so indicated) and remove all source files
+replace references to the original files (if so indicated) and remove all source
-(if so indicated).
+files (if so indicated).
+Not applying linting or Prettier will greatly speed up
+the conversion of the files.

 ### Excluding files